twesterhout/lattice-symmetries/README.md

 } ls_bits512;
 ```

-‼️ **Warning:** we do not support systems with more than 512 spins.
+:bangbang: **Warning:** we do not support systems with more than 512 spins.
 This is a
 design decision to limit the memory footprint of a single spin configuration.
 If
 you really want to use `lattice_symmetries` for larger systems, please, let us
 know by opening an issue.